⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Shell plc (SHEL)

-A British multinational oil and gas company with significant global presence in exploration, production, refining, and marketing.
+A global energy and petrochemical company with substantial operations in exploration, production, refining, and renewable energy development.

 1